Skinnero/BookShopBackend/readme.md

-# CodeCool Shop
+# BookShop
 It's a shopping web app tutorial.

-This repo it's only a server that throws api which are used for frontend version of this project.
+This repo only serves the server that throws the api that are used for frontend version of this project.

 It's just a basic concept of a backend server.